What to Bring on Your Kayak Trip

 This is so that you don’t lose track of time and keep to your ETA (Estimated Time of Arrival). this is a very durable waterproof watch.

 N. Polarized Sunglasses

-Packing a pair of sunglasses is helpful, but a pair of the polarized ones will help keep the sun’s reflection and glare in the water out of your eyes.
+Packing a pair of sunglasses is helpful, but a pair of the polarized sunglasses will help keep the sun’s reflection and glare in the water out of your eyes.
 This allows you to see both above and below the water’s surface provided the water allows visibility.
 It is typically used by fishermen.